General der Nachrichtenaufklärung: Work on agents traffic 1941–1944

 The Agents section of OKH/Chi was established in 1942.
 Before that time, the activities of this section which consisted of radio security inside Germany and monitoring of illegal transmissions had been carried out by Section III of the Armed Forces Signal Communication Group (AgWBNV), Radio Communication Group 3 (Amtsgruppe wehrmachtnachrichtenverbindungen) (AgWNV/FU III).
 The unit was subordinated to Generalleutnant Fritz Thiele.
 Thiele was succeeded by Wilhelm Gimmler when Thiele was hanged on piano wire on 4 September 1944 at Plötzensee Prison in Berlin.
-Gimmler was also later hanged on piano wire for the same event.

 In 1942, however, it seemed necessary to establish a deciphering section specialising in agents' ciphers.
 Fu III wanted to set the unit up within its own organisation but the Supreme Command of the Armed Forces and the Army High Command opposed the establishment of another cryptanalytic agency.
 As a result of their opposition, it was agreed to set up a section for agents' traffic with an existing cryptanalytic organisation.
 In 7/VI was chosen as OKW could not spare the personnel, in light of the fact that OKH/Chi had previously raided OKW/Chi for personnel to establish In 7.
 The agents section was thus attached to OKH/Chi although it appears to have maintained the close relation with Fu III, housing itself near FU III and moving with it, in November 1943 to Jüterbog.

 The agents section was commonly called the Vauck section or Vauck Referat or Referat Vauck and named after its chief cryptanlayist Wilhelm Vauck.
-Mettig gave great credit to the work of Dr Vauck saying that this section achieved good results because of Vauck's leadership and his personnel cryptanalytic successes.
+Mettig gave great credit to the work of Vauck saying that this section achieved good results because of Vauck's leadership and his personnel cryptanalytic successes.
 The section was not large consisting of about 35 people in the main section, ten at outposts in Paris and Brussels, and other cities, with eight lent to the Polish section of OKW/Chi.
 Recognised traffic was decoded in the outstations, the rest was sent to Berlin.
 All traffic, moreover, was sent to Berlin in duplicate.

-The cryptanalytic methods employed by the Vauck section differed from normal methods of solution because of the peculiar nature of the Agents' systems.
-When in spring 1942, when Referat Vauck started work on finding a solution to Allied agents' traffic, it was confronted with a completely new and difficult task.
+The cryptanalytic methods employed by the Vauck section differed from normal methods of solution because of the peculiar nature of the Agents' systems.When in spring 1942, when Referat Vauck started work on finding a solution to Allied agents' traffic, it was confronted with a completely new and difficult task.
 Success could not be achieved using the normal methods of cryptanalysis on Army or diplomatic ciphers.
 The peculiar construction of agents' ciphers and in particular the frequent changes of ciphers, demanded a new method of approach.
 Agent cryptographers had not only to be highly enthusiastic about their work and very flexible in their approach, but it was also desirable that a percentage, that was considerably higher than normal cryptography, had to be expert linguists.